nautechsystems/nautilus_trader/docs/integrations/ib.md

 ## Installation

-To install the latest nautilus-trader package along with the `ibapi` and optional `docker` dependencies using pip, execute:
+To install the latest `nautilus_trader` package along with the `ibapi` and optional `docker` dependencies using pip:

 ```
 pip install -U "nautilus_trader[ib,docker]"
 ```

-For installation via poetry, use:
+To install from source using poetry:

 ```
-poetry add "nautilus_trader[ib,docker]"
+poetry install --extras ib --extras docker
 ```

 :::note